django-functest/django-functest/docs/installation.rst

 ============

-Python dependencies are automatically installed, including the Python ``selenium`` package automatically.
+Python dependencies are automatically installed, including the Python ``selenium`` package.
 However, due the nature of Selenium, if you are writing Selenium tests (i.e. if you are not simply using the WebTest wrapper), dependencies are quite complex.

 Selenium uses a ``WebDriver`` protocol for talking to browsers that is more or less supported by different browsers.
 Please see the